brian-wastle/BIE-CMS/README.md

 - Node 18+
 - npm 10+
 - PostgreSQL 14+ with the `citext` extension available.
-- Filestack API key + app secret (Filestack implementation can be swapped for any CDN).
+- Filestack API key and app secret (Filestack implementation can be swapped for any CDN).

 ## Environment variables
 Create `.env` files in the repo root, `apps/bie-backend`, and `apps/bie-frontend` as needed.